kasperschnack/crypto-sheets/README.md

    1. Click "Add a new trigger"
    1. In the "Run" dropdown, choose "getData" and choose which triggers you'd like.
 I use "Time-driven/Minutes/Every 15", and "From spreadsheet/On open".

-There are comments in the code, and I'll add better instructions here in the future.

-*More instructions to follow.

 ## To Do

 1. Add detailed instructions for configuring your own Google Sheets crypto tracker
 1. Templatize the script to pull in lists of cryptos to track, and account balances to track
 1. Historical data

-## Donations

-They are appreciated but not expected

-* XRB - xrb_3ix8dfgn7hkz3choqi1qr6jgopoodh1jr1giwixzqaohks7d1f98dau45c11
-* ETH - 0x7E9DDB5343a583705Ed9ADE065C0595EFB55D681
-* VTC - Vo8EXgAtxCVUtMaTQECuzLD2tZU1HqLbhT

 ## License